samuelandersoncodes/sell_estate/README.md

 Along the line, properties with the same house number were able to be added.
 A fix was implemented to ensure that duplicate properties with the same house number could not be added.

+Also, empty data could be submitted to the database while adding new property and client.
+It was also the case in all data updates.
+A function; validate_data was created and implemented to fix this bug.
+Thus after the fix, whenever an empty field is entered, user is prompted with the validation text "This field is required" and asked to make the input again.

  ## Deployment

  ### Version Control